Exabyte-io/documentation/docs/materials-designer/lattice.md

 ## A word of caution on the use of primitive unit cells

-It is important to notice that the lattice parameters generated upon a selection of a particular lattice type are those that describe the *primitive* unit cell of the crystal, and not its fully-symmetric conventional unit cell.
+It is important to notice that the lattice parameters generated upon a selection of a particular lattice type are those that describe the *primitive* unit cell of the crystal containing just one lattice point, and not its fully-symmetric conventional unit cell which can contain several lattice points.
 In fact, only in Bravais lattices of type "P" (for primitive) are the two types of cells equivalent (the reader is referred to the image tabulating all Bravais lattices in the theoretical background section at the beginning of this documentation page for a list of "P" lattice types).

 For example, for a choice of Face-centred cubic (fcc) lattice type, the outcome will be the red-colored primitive cell portrayed in the image below, and not the wider cubic symmetric conventional unit cell.
 This is why, when fcc is selected, all unit cell angles are automatically set to 60 degrees, and not to 90 degrees as the name of the lattice type might suggest.